 How long is the typical wait for paediatric occupational therapy in NSW?

-Wait times for paediatric OT in NSW vary depending on whether you're accessing services through the public system, private practice, or NDIS.
-Public services may have longer waiting periods, sometimes several months.
-Private practitioners in Gladesville often have shorter wait times.
+Wait times for paediatric OT in NSW vary depending on the service and your child's needs.
+Public services through your local health district may have longer wait lists, sometimes several months.
+Private practitioners in Gladesville may have shorter wait times.
 It's worth contacting several providers to understand current availability.
-Your GP can also provide guidance on accessing services in your area.
+If you're concerned about your child's development, your GP can discuss options and help prioritise access to services.

 What does a first occupational therapy appointment involve for a child?